Association and Consolidation: Evolutionary Memory-Enhanced Incremental Multi-View Clustering: The Proposed method

-\textbf{Cognitive Forgetting Module (CFM): Improving the Expression of Historical Knowledge.} In the human brain, knowledge acquisition is not a simple linear accumulation, but rather involves the active forgetting mechanism constantly clearing out outdated information to maintain the efficient operation of the cognitive system.
+In the human brain, knowledge acquisition is not a simple linear accumulation, but rather involves an active forgetting mechanism.
+This mechanism continuously removes outdated information to maintain the efficient functioning of the cognitive system.
 Based on Ebbinghaus's forgetting theory \cite{ebbinghaus1985remembering}, we have introduced a cognitive forgetting module to process view information from past moments.
-This theory states that memory decay follows a pattern of rapid decline initially, followed by a slower rate, so the contribution of historical knowledge should not be treated equally but should gradually diminish over time.
+According to this theory, memory decay is initially rapid and then slows down.
+Therefore, historical knowledge should not contribute equally; instead, its influence should progressively diminish as new views are introduced.
 Since the mathematical properties of power-law functions exhibit a trend of rapid decline followed by gradual reduction \cite{heathcote2000power}, we utilize this tool to model the decay process.
-Specifically, for past representation $\mathbf{Z}_i$ (where $i\in\{1,...,t-1\}$), we calculate weight $w_i^{(t)}$ based on its temporal relevance to the current step $t$ by power-law functions:
+Specifically, for past representation $\mathbf{Z}_i$ (where $i\in\{1,2,...,t-1\}$), we compute the weight $w_i^{(t)}$ using a power-law function based on its relevance to the current view $t$:

 where $\lambda > 0$ controls the forgetting rate.
 For view $t$, the integration of historical knowledge can be written as: